Children

 What should I do next?

 See your GP if you think your child has ear problems (repeated ear infections, discharge from the ears, reduced hearing, poor speech development, poor co-ordination - bumping into things and falling over).
-Your GP will provide a referral to see Dr Singh if surgery is required.
+Ask your GP for a referral to see Dr Singh and call us for an appointment.

 What is "Glue ear"